Blowing Rock's Izewski wins the 26th running of The Bear to open Highland Games

 Discussing his race strategy, Izewski shared how important it was not to think about the whole task ahead.

-Izewski said that compared to the 4th of July weekend race in Atlanta, The Bear is without a doubt the harder course.
+Izewski said that compared to the Fourth of July weekend race in Atlanta, The Bear is without a doubt the harder course.

 Waiting for the runners to complete their ascent, race officials and media personnel had to deal with exceptionally strong winds at the top of Grandfather Mountain for more than two hours during setup.
-Izewski said that the wind factor increased as they reached higher elevations.
+Izewski said that the wind factor increased as the runners reached higher elevations.

 “Right around the sign that says 5,000 feet, that’s where I began to feel the wind,” said the road racing veteran.
 “It is hard to say how much it affected me because when you are on a hill that steep, you are in a different zone, mentally and physically.”

-ZAP head coach, Rea, said that this is still a mostly recreational period of running for Izewski, who begins serious marathon training in a couple of weeks.
-Multiple ZAP Endurance athletes are likely to run the Chicago Marathon on October 10.
+The ZAP head coach, Rea, said that this is still a mostly recreational period of running for Izewski, who begins serious marathon training in a couple of weeks.
+Multiple ZAP Endurance athletes are likely to run the Chicago Marathon on Oct.
+10.

-In some years, ZAP Endurance has had several runners in the race, men and women, and usually among the top performers.
+In some years, ZAP Endurance has had several runners in The Bear race, men and women, and usually among the top performers.
 This year, most of his athletes had scheduling conflicts or were rehabbing from injuries.
 Izewski was the lone exception.

-Race director Jim Denny described a more buoyant event in 2021 than in years past.
+Race director Jim Deni described a more buoyant event in 2021 than in years past.

-Asked about the uniqueness of The Bear compared to other road racing events, Denny was clearly a fan.
+Asked about the uniqueness of The Bear compared to other road racing events, Deni was clearly a fan.

 (0) comments